Classic Nature Books for Lovers of the Outdoors

 A beautiful pocketbook of poetry written by William Wordsworth, The Book of Nature combines some of Wordsworth’s best poetry along the common theme of nature – something that featured heavily in the work of the Romantic poets.
 Wordsworth expresses his view on the natural world and its essential relationship with human beings through the poetry contained within this collection.
 To him, it represented a living thing, a sublime teacher-god that included all beauty and divine truth.
 This is a charming little stocking filler for both nature lovers and those with a keen interest in poetry.

-If you enjoyed browsing this list of classic nature books, but need some more gifting inspiration, explore our carefully curated lists of beautiful books, classic poetry collections, children’s classics and more.
+If you enjoyed browsing this list of classic nature books, but need some more gifting inspiration, explore our carefully curated lists of beautiful books, classic poetry collections, children’s classics, and more on our blog.